 Not Everybody Behind the Bar at Intelligentsia or LAMILL is a Barista

 There are a lot of coffee misconceptions.
 From an organizational standpoint, one myth is the idea that everybody behind a coffee bar is automatically a barista.
-At Starbucks, that’s true, but not at top-tier farm-to-cup coffeehouses like Intelligentsia and LA Mill.
+At Starbucks, that’s true, but not at top-tier farm-to-cup coffeehouses like Intelligentsia Coffee and LAMILL Coffee.
 At those Silver Lake coffeehouses, employees have different skill and commitment levels, and the most dedicated coffee professionals deserve recognition for their extra efforts.

 Kyle Glanville, Intelligentsia’s Manager of Espresso Research Development, oversees Los Angeles barista training from the company’s Glassell Park roasting facility.
 He was happy to demystify Intelligentsia’s approach to barista training.

 “Employees start their time at Intelligentsia as a barback, running dishes etc. until they learn Clover prep.
 They graduate to apprentice once they begin regular training with me.
 They will remain an apprentice for several months until they have passed a sensory exam, a written coffee knowledge exam, and a drink preparation exam.
 All apprentices must demonstrate a level of readiness beyond the test-taking before they are allowed to take the test.
 This is based on my impression of their skills in all facets of coffee knowledge and customer service.
 Privileges for baristas include higher pay, solo access to the training facilities, and the right to enter barista competitions.”